-Charah has 25 years of experience in ash pond excavation, management and closure including Clean Closure and Cap-in-Place closure solutions.
+For ash and gypsum pond management and closure, we know that utilities need the benefit of a customized approach that fits your operation.
+Whether it’s daily maintenance excavation, a clean closure, a cap-in-place, or other innovative solutions such as our EnviroDitch®, Charah provides the proven experience and expertise to handle every regulatory, engineering and technical issue.
 We take pride in our ability to customize each coal ash impoundment project to suit the specific needs of the utility and ensure compliance with all EPA mandated coal combustion residuals (CCR) regulations and deadlines.

 Charah has proven experience in CCR pond management for power plants that use a wet slurry method for ash handling.
-Working in ash ponds or managing the slurry ash can present unusual operating challenges.
-Charah’s decades of experience includes many pond projects with various operating challenges, allowing us to address even the most difficult access requirements.
+Working in ash ponds or managing the slurry ash can present unusual operating challenges, often requiring customized solutions.
+Charah’s decades of experience allows us to address the most difficult access requirements.
 We have a proven track record in performing challenging ash pond excavation projects, while supporting ongoing operating conditions at the power plant without interruption related to ash management.
 We also can meet the utility’s ash pond management needs by performing dredging, excavating or implementing a dry removal process.

 Whether the needs are for excavation of settled ash from an active pond or maintaining daily removal of current production ash, Charah has the experience to complete the operations while keeping the pond operating in compliance and ready to receive ash slurry.

-Whether it is Clean Closure or Cap-in-Place, no two pond closures are exactly the same and utilities need the benefit of a customized approach to provide exact solutions that each specific challenge requires.
-At Charah, we partner with utilities at every phase of the process to develop comprehensive pond closure plans to meet the EPA mandated guidelines and deadline.
+Whether it is clean closure or cap-in-place, no two pond closures are exactly the same and utilities need the benefit of a customized approach to provide exact solutions that each specific challenge requires.
+At Charah, we partner with utilities at every phase of the process to develop comprehensive pond closure plans to meet the EPA mandated guidelines and deadlines.
 Our proven experience and expertise address every regulatory, engineering and technical issue – on time and on budget.

 With Charah you get one solution that addresses multiple compliance programs at an economical price, ash surface impoundment problems solved and non-ash wastewaters treated all in one simple process.